-Ketosis is a metabolic process that occurs when the body does not have enough glucose for energy.
-Stored fats are broken down for energy, resulting in a build-up of acids called ketones within the body.
+Ketosis is a normal metabolic process.
+When the body does not have enough glucose for energy, it burns stored fats instead; this results in a build-up of acids called ketones within the body.

 Fast facts on ketosis

-- Ketosis occurs when the body does not have sufficient access to its main fuel source, glucose.
+- Ketosis occurs when the body does not have sufficient access to its primary fuel source, glucose.

-- Ketosis describes a condition where fat stores are broken down to release energy, which also releases ketones, a type of acid.
+- Ketosis describes a condition where fat stores are broken down to produce energy, which also produces ketones, a type of acid.

-- As ketone levels rise, the acidity of the blood also rises, leading to ketoacidosis, a serious condition that can prove fatal.
+- As ketone levels rise, the acidity of the blood also increases, leading to ketoacidosis, a serious condition that can prove fatal.

 - People with type 1 diabetes are more likely to develop ketoacidosis, for which emergency medical treatment is required to avoid or treat diabetic coma.